 A DNS (Domain Name Server) is a computer/server that translates hostnames to their associated IP addresses.
-Thus, when you type in an URL in the address bar of your browser, the browser queries a DNS server in order to get the IP address associated to the hostname/domain you entered.
-Next, the browser contacts the web server located to the IP address and starts to download the required content.
+Thus, when you type in a URL in the address bar of your browser, the browser queries a DNS server to get the IP address associated with the hostname/domain you entered.
+Next, the browser contacts the webserver located to the IP address and starts to download the required content.

 What is DNS logging?

 Every time you use a DNS, the server may record your IP address, the domain name you looked up, the current time, and the name of your ISP.

 Unfortunately, almost all DNS servers keep logs, meaning that they store the DNS requests received for a period.
 Thus, someone could take a look at the DNS log records and find out your browsing habits and history.
 Yes, this is possible!

 What do ISPs do with these logs?
 Officially, they use them to prevent abuses (spam, illegal downloads, etc.), but they may also sell the aggregated info to advertising companies or other companies interested in such data.
 Just an example of DNS logging: some years ago, AT&T was exposed to dredging DNS records and selling the results to would-be advertisers.

 What are the alternatives to DNS servers provided by ISPs?